psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

   }
 }
 ```
-I will not try to explain what the filter for syslog exactly does, because I have no experience with JSON.
-But you can see that it tags syslog traffic from my pfSense with both 'pfsense' and 'Ready', and adds some extra fields.
-The `if [host] =~ /192\.168\.40\.1/ {` is the IP adresss (192.168.40.1) to my pfSense firewall, which address you'll probably have to change.
-And if you have another pfSense firewall, add it here as well (the `if [host]` with the 172.22.2.1 address).
+I will not try to explain what the filter for syslog exactly does (because I have no experience with JSON).
+But, to my knowledge, you can see that it tags syslog traffic from my pfSense with both `pfsense` and `Ready`, and adds some extra fields.
+The `if [host] =~ /192\.168\.40\.1/ {` is the IP adresss (192.168.40.1) to my pfSense firewall, which address you'll probably want to change.
+And if you have another pfSense firewall, add it here as well (the `if [host]` with the `172.22.2.1` address).

-pfSense filter: `/etc/logstash/conf.d/11-pfsense.conf`
+Download and configure the pfSense filter `/etc/logstash/conf.d/11-pfsense.conf`:
 ```bash
 elk@stack:/etc/logstash/conf.d$ sudo wget https://raw.githubusercontent.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/master/etc/logstash/conf.d/11-pfsense.conf
 elk@stack:/etc/logstash/conf.d$ more /etc/logstash/conf.d/11-pfsense.conf